RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Sticker-Stuff/Creating a Guild Sticker.md

 Creating a Guild Sticker {#creatingaguildsticker}
 ============
-- Execute the, `DiscordCoreAPI::Stickers::createGuildStickerAsync()` function, while passing in a value of type `DiscordCoreAPI::CreateGuildStickerData`, with a return value of type `auto` or `DiscordCoreAPI::Sticker`.
+- Execute the, `Stickers::createGuildStickerAsync()` function, while passing in a value of type `CreateGuildStickerData`, with a return value of type `auto` or `Sticker`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp